The following material is experimental writing. I am attempting to transcend normal space-time linear stories.

 Are dreams potentially portals to other people’s lives, our own past lives, our subconscious minds, or just randomly generated internal videos?

-In April of 1987, after I had been sober for about one month after 16 years of hell, I had a series of three dreams, on three consecutive nights.
+In April of 1987, after I had been sober for about one month after 16 years of chaos, and then, finally, hell for tge last three years, I had a series of three dreams, on three consecutive nights.

 In the first dream, I was an early teenager, hanging out with 4 or 5 other boys, who were my buddies.
 My name, in the dream, was Bobby Clements.